 Did you know that women now account for 37 percent of anglers in the U.S.A.—the highest level on record?

-When did you last look at the sky?
-If the answer was bonfire night, this could be time to change that.
-Did you know that there are places called Dark Sky Parks in the UK where reduced pollution makes super dark skies, and you can see about 7000 stars and planets with your good ol’ eyes?!
+When did you last look at the starry sky?
+Did you know that there are places called Dark Sky Parks in the UK?
+These park’s reduced pollution levels allow for super dark skies, meaning you can see about 7000 stars and planets with the naked eye?!

-Galloway in Scotland is one place where you can appreciate the beauty of the night sky.
-The park also has red deer, a loch, and a gorgeous nearby hotel (Creebridge) with 17 bedrooms so that you can reconvene with a drink before bed.
+Galloway in Scotland is just one of the places where you can appreciate the beauty of the night sky.
+The park also has red deer, a loch, and a gorgeous nearby hotel Creebridge with 17 bedrooms so that you can reconvene with a drink before bed.

 Believe in the mystical, or think it’s all cobblers?
 A trip to see a psychic or a hypnotist is a fun experience for many and can be something to add to your evening.
-Check reviews and their reputation and see if anywhere local to you is hosting an evening with them.
-Sometimes dinner is included.
+Check reviews before you go and, if it is REALLY your thing, see if anywhere local to you is hosting an evening with dinner!

-Everyone picks a colour, and bring the food and drink in that shade.
-So if they picked Blue, they would be getting WKDs, blue refresher bars, blueberries and Salt and Vinegar crisps.
-Fine dining it isn’t, but this is a great way to share the load of the costs and is perfect if you are going out or staying in.
+Everyone decides on a colour and then must bring all their food and drink in that shade.
+So, if they picked blue, they would be getting WKDs, blue refresher bars, blueberries and Salt and Vinegar crisps.
+It certainly isn’t fine dining, but this is a great way to share the costs and ideal whether you’re staying in or using it to fuel heading out.

-Fancy a dash of silly fun that’s budget friendly?
+Fancy some silly fun that’s budget friendly?
 Start with a charity shop outfit selection for all the teams.
 Without looking, each guest trails their hand on the rail until someone shouts stop.
-They then have to grab and wear what’s been chosen – no excuses!
+They then must wear what’s been chosen – no excuses!

 (In short – any game that you played at school becomes amazing when aided by grown-up beverages.)